JustinHuey1/Hack-The-Fog-Game/README.md

-Kappa Enigma is as game where you control the prince and defeat enemies to reach the princess.
+Kappa Enigma is as game where you control the green prince and defeat enemies to reach the princess.